zunairIB/ib-web-api-lib-ts/README.md

 npm run <filename>
 ```
 ## Purpose
 The content included here demonstrates Typescript sample implementations for TWS API.
-This should not be used as an example of a perfect trading system, but a means of implementing Interactive Broker's TWS API with Typescript.
+This should not be used as an example of a perfect trading system, but a means of implementing Interactive Broker's TWS API with NodeTypescript.

 ### Author
 Author - Zunair K / [zukhanIB](https://github.com/zunairIB)